Computable analysis on the space of marked groups: Differences between Borel and effective Borel hierarchies

 For a group $G$, let $T_{\forall}(G)$ denote the set of universal sentences that are true in $G$, and $T_{\exists}(G)$ the set of existential sentences that are true in $G$.
 For a class $\mathcal{C}$ of group we also write $T_{\forall}(\mathcal{C})$ and $T_{\exists}(\mathcal{C})$, meaning the set of universal (resp. existential) sentences that hold in \emph{all} groups of $\mathcal{C}$.

 In the space of marked groups, a universal sentence defines a closed set, and the correspondence with the arithmetical hierarchy holds, i.e., from a word problem algorithm, it is possible to prove that a group does not satisfy a given universal sentence.
 Similarly, an existential sentence defines an open set and the correspondence holds for such sets.
-We will not be interested here in formulas with alternating quantifiers. \begin{rem} Some universal sentences define sets that are open, and thus clopen, (as the sentence that defines abelian groups), while other sentences define sets that are only closed, and not open (for instance the sentence that defines metabelian groups).
-It seems in fact very hard to determine whether or not a universal sentence defines a clopen set: indeed, notice that for sentences of the form

-we know that if $n\in\{1,2,3,4,6\}$, then the set defined by this sentence is clopen, by the negative solution to the Burnside problem for those exponents, while for $n\gg1$, it is known that the set defined by the Burnside sentence is not open, as groups of large finite exponent can be constructed as limits of hyperbolic groups, which are not groups of finite exponent.
-(This is detailed in \cite{Champetier2000}.)
-And it is an open problem to determine whether or not for $n=5$ the above sentence defines a clopen set. \end{rem}
+We will not be interested here in formulas with alternating quantifiers.

 The following proposition of \cite{Champetier2005} follows directly from the fact that universal sentences define closed sets: \begin{prop} [\cite{Champetier2005}; Proposition 5.2]If a sequence of marked groups $\left(G_{n}\right)_{n\in\mathbb{N}}$ converges to a marked group $G$, then $\limsup(T_{\forall}(G_{n}))\subseteq T_{\forall}(G)$. \end{prop}